World leaders condemn killing of Russian opposition leader Nemtsov

 European Union foreign policy chief Federica Mogherini spoke of her "indignation and deep sadness", describing Nemtsov as "a strong advocate for modern, prosperous and democratic Russian Federation".

-"He was killed just before a demonstration against the effects of the economic crisis and the conflict in Ukraine which he was organising for 1 March," she said.
+"He was killed just before a demonstration against the effects of the economic crisis and the conflict in Ukraine which he was organizing for 1 March," she said.

 "The EU expects the Russian authorities to conduct a full, rapid and transparent investigation into this assassination, bringing the culprits swiftly to justice."